bo29/heaps/README.md

 # heaps

 This is a small project I did to demonstrate C#.
 I created the MinHeap object based on what was covered in my advanced data structures and algorithm design class.
 I also created a MaxHeap object for extra compatibility.
+This is an array-based implementation that does not use the 0 index.

 Both classes have their own implementation of HeapSort, which is well-known to be a reliable sorting algorithm but not always the fastest.
 MinHeap sorts the array in increasing order and MaxHeap sorts in decreasing order.